Chase-William/SignCapturer/README.md

 <img src="./github/images/privacy_err_continue.PNG"></a>

-Click on the blue continue text with your IP address in the button's text.
+If this is your first time connecting to the device portal follow <a href="https://docs.microsoft.com/en-us/windows/mixed-reality/develop/platform-capabilities-and-apis/using-the-windows-device-portal#creating-a-username-and-password">this documentation</a> provided by Microsoft.
+Otherwise, click on the blue continue text with your IP address in the button's text.
 This will now begin the authorization part of connecting to your hololens 2 remotely.

 <img src="./github/images/auth.PNG"></a>